Sacramento County Levee Breach Patched For Now

 “The concern isn’t so much the local rain, it’s he rain that’s falling all around us and the waters that are coming down the rivers,” said Chief Tracey Hansen with Cosumnes Fire Department.

-“We lost everything that we had so we thought, we better be safe than sorry,” he said.
+“We lost everything we had so we thought, we better be safe than sorry,” he said.